TwisterMc/twistermc-bb-modules/readme.md

 - [ ] Have Rich review everything always because he's wicked smart.

 ## Release Notes

+### Version 0.6.8
+* Added a Download module for selecting a PDF from the media library and making it available for users to download.
+* Added a YouTube module that just accepts a YouTube url and embeds the video on the page.
+Easy for clients.
+* ReadMe Updates.

 ### Version 0.6.7
 * Fixing major issues with when adding the Slick module to the page the first time.